RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us021/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US020 - Register a Green Space and its area" - there has to be ...
+* There is a dependency on "US020 - Register a Green Space and its area" - there has to be a green space registered in the system to be associated with the new toDoEntry.

 ### 1.5 Input and Output Data